 • Applicants for grades 2-8 should submit two current teacher recommendations.

-Kindergarten through Grade 5
+Kindergarten through Grade 5 (optional)

 • Children who are five years old and younger should take the WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence).
 Please note that all kindergarten applicants must be five years old by September 30 of their kindergarten year.

 • Children who are six years old or older should take the WISC-V (Wechsler Intelligence Scale for Children).

 Although ACDS is unable to endorse a particular testing center or individual, we have compiled a reference list providing the names of organizations that offer testing for admission purposes.

 • Applicants for grades 6-8 should take either the ISEE or SSAT.

 Please submit the transcript request to your child’s current school.
 For students applying to kindergarten and first grade, the most recent current year report is sufficient.
 Students applying to grades 2 through 8 should submit records for the current year along with the prior two years.